-Simple lists and arrays are the right tool for the many applications.
+Simple lists and arrays are the right tools for the many applications.
 Other situations require support for operations that cannot be implemented efficiently by the standard list representations of Chapter 4.
-This chapter presents advanced implementations for lists and arrays that overcome some of the problems of simple linked list and contiguous array representations.
-A wide range of topics are covered, whose unifying thread is that the data structures are all list- or array-like.
-This chapter should also serve to reinforce the concept of logical representation versus physical implementation, as some of the "list" implementations have quite different organizations internally.
+This chapter presents a range of topics, whose unifying thread is that the data structures included are all list- or array-like.
+These structures overcome some of the problems of simple linked list and contiguous array representations.
+This chapter also seeks to reinforce the concept of logical representation versus physical implementation, as some of the "list" implementations have quite different organizations internally.